arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 - commit code which is deployed to production at least once per sprint
 - attend a retrospective at the end of each sprint

+**Tools & Methods**

+Code Review:

+- agree a code review checklist with your team
+- review other people's code before writing your own
+- invest enough time to provide a thorough review
+- ensure code complies with our coding standards
+- ensure you understand the new code
+- use the code review as an opportunity to provide constructive advice and teaching

+Sprint Planning:

+- help to select which Jira tickets will be in the next sprint
+- agree only to tickets that are sufficiently elaborated
+- take into account your other responsibilities when deciding how many tickets to select
+- agree only to work that you can comfortably complete (and deploy) in the next sprint

+Retrospectives:

+-
+-
+-
+-

 #### 3.1.2 System Design and Documentation**

 This work will be carried out within a delivery team.